Join the ACCESS Mentoring Program!Advocates Creating Conversations that Engage and Support Students

 - Respond to emails and contact from mentor in a timely manner

-- Interact with your mentor a minimum four times a semester
+- Interact with your mentor a minimum three times a semester

 - Be receptive to the information and resources given to you